draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### 1. Project Summary

 The goal of this project is to ingest data from the /pol/ board on 4chan and get insights on trends.
 The data will be ingested from the 4chan API and stored in GCP Buckets.
-A Prefect pipeline will then be used to orchestrate the ingestion and storage of the data.
-Then a second pipeline (DBT) will be used to process the data and store it in BigQuery.
+A Mage.ai pipeline will be used to orchestrate the ingestion and storage of the data.
+Then a second pipeline will be used to process the data and store it in BigQuery.
 Finally, we'll use Data Studio to visualize the data and create a dashboard.

 ### 2. Why /pol/ ?